nevver/478-chronos-chat/README.md

 **Chronos Chat API**
 ====
  Currently hosted at https://chronoschat.co. <br />
- The server is currently graded A+ on <a href="https://www.ssllabs.com/ssltest/analyze.html?d=chronoschat.co">Qualys SSL Labs</a>. <br>
+ The server is currently graded `A+` by <a href="https://www.ssllabs.com/ssltest/analyze.html?d=chronoschat.co">Qualys SSL Labs</a>. <br>
  The client can be found https://github.com/dndo1/auth. <br>
  The improved v2 client can be found https://github.com/nevver/chronosclient. <br>
- The public key distribution API can befound https://github.com/nevver/chronospkd
+ The public key distribution API can befound https://github.com/nevver/chronospkd. <br>

 ====